andreyorst/SimpleClangFormat.vim/README.md

 ## What this plugin do:

 This Plugin adds new command: `:ClangFormat`.
-It invokes `clang-format` over whole file by default, and supports ranges.
+It invokes `clang-format` over whole file by default, and supports ranges and tab-completions.

 You can specify a style in this command: